Jemeni11/FicImage/README.md

 ### Image Support

-FicImage creates EPUB 3.3 files, which means that FicImage only save images in the following file format:
+[FicHub](https://fichub.net/) creates EPUB 3.3 files, which means that FicImage only save images in the following file format:
 - JPEG (JPG/JFIF)
 - PNG